watsonyanghx/CNN_LSTM_CTC_Tensorflow/README.md

 # CNN_LSTM_CTC_Tensorflow

-CNN+LSTM+CTC based OCR(Optical Character Recognition) implemented in tensorflow.
+CNN+LSTM+CTC based OCR(Optical Character Recognition) implemented using tensorflow.

-I use the code in this repository and get 99.75% accuracy on test dataset(200k images) in the [competition](http://meizu.baiducloud.top).
+I trained a model with 100k images using this code and get 99.75% accuracy on test dataset (200k images) in the [competition](http://meizu.baiducloud.top).

 ## Structure